 If you're looking to take pictures of a photo-worthy spot in Staunton, VA, that has withstood the test of time look no further than 26 E. Beverley Street.
 It's where the quaint coffee shop, “The Pampered Palate Cafe” currently is.

 The tilt of the second floor alone is a dead giveaway of its years!
 If those walls could talk…

 Right across the street from a gas station near the Blackburn Inn, at the intersection of U.S. 250 and U.S. 11 (roads also named S. Coalter Street and Greenville Avenue), are two pretty locations to take photos: a watering can sculpture and flower mural.

-The Steel Watering Can Sculpture, by Willy Ferguson is a brown beauty.
+The Steel Watering Can Sculpture, by Willy Ferguson, is a brown beauty.
 It's situated on the median just under the Greenville Avenue overpass.
-Thus, I remind you safety is always a priority.
+Keep safety in mind and always a priority.

 I recommend taking photos of your subject near you on the sidewalk on the opposite side of the road, with the sculpture in the background.
 Or, alternatively, simply photograph the watering can in the distance.
 It's your best chance at capturing a wide view of it, complete with its beautiful landscaping, anyway.

 The artist who created this was born in Scotland but moved to Staunton, VA with his parents at age 7.
 They raised him in this American city.